 Every good pastry chef knows that the road to success in the kitchen starts with a great education.
 With a Certificate III in Patisserie from the Kangan Institute, you’ll learn the skills needed to excel in this culinary career.
 You’ll learn how to be more organised and where you can exercise a little more creativity with your work.

 Upon completion of the course, you’ll be ready to enter the hospitality industry and work as a pastry chef in a bakery or pastry shop.
-You may even decide to go for a higher level of study, such as a Certificate IV in Patisserie.

 Working as a pastry chef can be demanding, but if you have the foundational skills needed to succeed, then you’ll find that the long hours don’t seem so long and the work needed to complete your certificate was definitely worth it.